avilabiel/blackjack-cli/README.md

 These are the improvements that we will implement in the next versions of this CLI game:

-1. Leave the table whenever the player wants
+1. Apply a Linter using ESLint
-2. Player balance is updated after winning or losing
+2. Leave the table whenever the player wants
 3. Player can keep playing until the balance is greater than $0
 4. Improve the Dealer bot to take some actions like HIT
 5. Support different card suits and colors